 Consider Your Goals

 You also need to consider your goals for your project.
 There's nothing wrong with selling CD-Rs at your shows (price them accordingly) or using CD-Rs for promotional purposes.
-You can also sell them through your website and through many online retailers.
+You can also sell them through your website and many online retailers.

 But some retail stores won't sell duplicated CDs.
 If you're looking for major retail distribution and hope to be on lots of store shelves, replication is likely to be your best bet.
 If this is your goal, the size of your order may dictate that you choose replication anyway.
-But if you're in the gray zone — say, you want 400 or 500 units — definitely opt for replication if you're hoping for a retail push.
+But if you're in the gray zone — say, you want 400 or 500 units — opt for replication if you're hoping for a retail push.

-Both CD duplication and replication can be fine choices, so don't overspend to get replicated CDs on small runs just for the sake of appearance or for the sake of that one fan with an older car whose CD player can't handle the CD-R. Instead, choose the one that makes the most financial sense for your album and take it from there.
+Both CD duplication and replication can be fine choices, so don't overspend to get replicated CDs on small runs just for the sake of appearance or for the sake of that one fan with an older car whose CD player can't handle the CD-R. Instead, choose the one that makes the most financial sense for your album and takes it from there.